galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 1. Expand `dev.galasa.simbank.tests` (assuming you haven't changed your project name) and then `src.main.java` - and finally, explore the `dev.galasa.simbanks.tests` package.
 You'll see the group of tests provided with SimBank:

 ![SimBank tests](./provided-tests.png)

+Explore these tests by selecting from the left-hand menu - if you are new to Galasa, *The SimBank IVT* is the best place to start.